-Department of Homeland Security
+Former U.S. Department of Homeland Security

-Neumann joined DHS Secretary John Kelly as his Deputy Chief of Staff in 2017; and she served in the same capacity under Acting DHS Secretary Elaine Duke.
+Neumann joined DHS Secretary John Kelly as his Deputy Chief of Staff in 2017, and she served in the same capacity under Acting DHS Secretary Elaine Duke.
 In 2018, Neumann transitioned into her role as DHS Assistant Secretary for Threat Prevention and Security Policy, where she served until her resignation in April 2020.
-In that capacity, she was officially in charge of emerging threats — and had identified violence perpetrated by right-wing extremists as a major one.
-Neumann pushed for the department to do more to prevent domestic terror attacks; and worked with bipartisan support in Congress to get new funding that helped bolster and rebrand the Countering Violent Extremism Task Force into the Office of Targeted Violence and Terrorism Prevention (TVTP) within DHS.
-She testified before Congress that DHS saw extremism building to the 'doorstep of another 9/11.
+In that capacity, she was in charge of emerging threats — and had identified violence perpetrated by right-wing extremists as a major threat.
+Neumann pushed the department to do more to prevent domestic terror attacks; and worked with bipartisan support in Congress to get new funding that helped bolster and rebrand the Countering Violent Extremism Task Force into the Office of Targeted Violence and Terrorism Prevention (TVTP) within DHS.
+She testified before Congress that DHS saw extremism building to the 'doorstep' of another 9/11.